piers-kirk/Personal-Portfolio/README.md

   You can check out the CodePen for this project [here](https://codepen.io/piers-kirk/pen/oNrbvNo)

   You can check out the deployed website [here](https://piers-kirk.github.io/Personal-Portfolio/#section-home).
-I have deployed the site, using GitHub Pages.
+I used GitHub Pages to deploy the site.

   Thank you for taking the time to check it out!
 </p>